 The maximum column size for CHAR columns is 255 bytes if the column does not allow Null values and 254 bytes if the column is nullable.
+The limits are 1024 and 1023 for a 16.0 format file.

 The maximum column size for indexable NVARCHAR columns is NVARCHAR(126).
 This limit applies to both nullable and not-null columns.
 The NVARCHAR size is specified in UCS-2 character units.